 The eddies of azure, cobalts, turquoise and frothy pale hues are calming and soothing to look at, and Antuanelle’s frequent use of round frames make her art seem like "portholes and portals to the ocean" indeed.

-Antuanelle’s connection to the water began at an early age; growing up in Siberia and spending summers at her grandmother's home, the family spent time at the beach every day.
+Antuanelle’s connection to the water began at an early age; growing up in Northern planes and spending summers at her grandmother's home, the family spent time at the beach every day.
 During the difficult sociopolitical changes that were happening in the country at the time, art became a kind of therapy for Antuanelle.
 For her, art is a way to channel a kind of freedom that she hopes can inspire others to remember the same when they view the artworks.

-Antuanelle's pieces combine traditional Russian stone painting techniques with modern methods, and her works can take anywhere from a couple of weeks to a month to complete.
 Her creative process involves actually travelling to different locations around the world, meditating and experiencing the ocean in each of these spots, and even using aerial drones to get a view from the sky: